maralbek/YOLOv4_training/README.md

 # Training customized YOLOv4 model

-## Setting up GPU Drivers and Environment
+## 1. Setting up GPU Drivers and Environment

-1. **Install GPU Drivers:**
+ **Install GPU Drivers:**
     - Set up GPU drivers using the instructions [here](https://qiita.com/sebastianrettig/items/33ead90d3bde4cc9b6b0) for a clean installation in a separate CONDA environment.
     - Create a CONDA environment:
         ```bash
         conda create -n YOLOv4_conda python=3.7 opencv=3
         ```
-    - Install CUDA-Toolkit and cuDNN library:
+    - We install the CUDA-Toolkit and the cuDNN library from the nvidia channel with the following terminal command as explained in the CUDA-Toolkit [documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#conda).
         ```bash
         conda install cuda cudnn -c nvidia -n YOLOv4_conda
         ```